ppieroni/alma_assignment/README.md

 ```
 ____
 ### Design
-The object design and its interactions is quite simple,
+The object design and their interactions is quite simple,
 based on few classes with clear responsibilities.
 Most of them are described here:

 #### `IRArbitrageTradingBot`
 As has been shown in the previous section, this class is the entry point to launch the process.
-It is in charge of instantiate all the classes described below, and ensure everything stays working.
+It is in charge of instantiate all the classes described below, and ensure everything stay working.
 Once the objects are created, its main responsibilities are:
 * to keep the data retrieving going
 * to launch the implicit rates calculation
-* perform trading every time the market data update happens.
+* to launch the arbitrage opportunity evaluaiton and trading

 #### `RofexProxy`
 This is a proxy object for Rofex used to get the market data through websocket
-and also place and track orders using the rest api.
+and also to place and track orders using the rest api.
 This object keeps track on the best bid and best ask for each of the contracts that will be traded.
 It uses the [pyRofex](https://github.com/matbarofex/pyRofex) package in background for the connectivity tasks.